freezingsaddles/freezing-web/README.md

 	shell$ cd bafs
 	shell$ python -m virtualenv --no-site-packages --distribute env shell$ source env/bin/activate
-    shell$ python setup.py develop
+    (env) shell$ python setup.py develop

 We will assume for all subsequent shell examples that you are running in that activated virtualenv.
+(This is denoted by using the "(env) shell$" prefix before shell commands.)

 ### Database Setup